Working in Retirement: Social Security & Medicare

 If you have private health insurance, compare your benefits and coverage with plans offered by your new employer.
 Although group plans tend to be less expensive than individual policies, you could be better off keeping your individual health plan rather than canceling it and hoping you can get your old coverage and rates back later.

-Make sure you enroll on time, and be careful with your HSA
+Make sure you enroll in Medicare on time, and be careful with your HSA

-Both Medicare and additional Medicare insurance coverage have specific enrollment periods, and if you miss them, you could potentially be hit with late-enrollment penalties.
-However, you may be able to enroll after age 65 without penalties if, for a period after you reach age 65, you have eligible employer health insurance coverage that will allow you to sign up during a special enrollment period.
-Pay close attention to Medicare enrollment periods if you have retiree health insurance from a former employer or are under COBRA.
-These types of coverage typically do not allow you to defer enrollment past age 65 without penalties and may leave gaps in your coverage.
+That said, pay close attention to Medicare enrollment periods if you have retiree health insurance from a former employer or are under COBRA.
+These types of plans typically do not allow you to defer enrollment past age 65 without penalties and may leave gaps in your coverage.

 Also note that once you are enrolled in Medicare, you're not permitted to make contributions to a Health Savings Account (HSA).
 If you enroll in Medicare after reaching age 65, Medicare will typically backdate your enrollment by six months (but no earlier than age 65).
 To avoid an IRS penalty, make sure you stop contributions to the HSA in time.